George A. Cobham Jr.

-George Ashworth Cobham Jr. (December 5, 1825 – July 20, 1864) commanded the 111th Pennsylvania Volunteer Infantry in the American Civil War and rose to brigade command before being killed in battle.
+George Ashworth Cobham Jr. (December 5, 1825 – July 20, 1864) commanded the 111th Pennsylvania Infantry in the American Civil War and rose to the rank of brigade commander before being killed in battle.

 Early life

 Cobham was born in Liverpool, England, and migrated to the United States with his family in 1836.
-Settling in Warren County, Pennsylvania, Cobham attended Allegheny College in Meadville, Pennsylvania, then worked as a contractor in the western part of the state.
-He married Annie Page of Warren, Pennsylvania about 1858.
-They had one son, Frederick P. Cobham, born 1859.
+Settling in Warren County, Pennsylvania, Cobham attended Allegheny College in Meadville, Pennsylvania, then worked as a contractor in western Pennsylvania.
+He married Annie Page of Warren, Pennsylvania, around 1858.
+They had one son, Frederick P. Cobham, born in 1859.